Academic dress: United Kingdom and Ireland

 There is a distinction between different types of academical dress.
-Most recently, gowns, hoods and caps are categorised into their shape and patterns by the Groves classification system, which is based on Nicholas Groves' document, Hood and Gown Patterns.
+Most recently, gowns, hoods and caps are categorised into their shapes and patterns by the Groves classification system, which is based on Nicholas Groves' document, Hood and Gown Patterns.
 This lists the various styles or patterns of academic dress and assigns them a code or a Groves Classification Number.
 For example, the Cambridge BA style gown is designated [b2] and a hood in the Cambridge full-shape is designated [f1], etc. Because the universities are free to design their own academicals using a wide range of available gown, hood and cap patterns, colours and materials at their and the robemaker's disposal, the academicals of two given universities rarely clash with each other.

 The Burgon Society was founded in 2000 to promote the study of academic dress.
-Its publications and activities examine the history and current use of academic dress and in 2011 it published the third edition of Shaw's reference book on British and Irish academical dress.
-The Society hosts a conference each spring at which recent research is presented.
+Its publications and activities examine the history and current use of academic dress.
+In 2011 it published the third edition of Shaw's reference book on British and Irish academical dress.
+The society hosts a conference each spring at which recent research is presented.

 The modern gown is derived from the roba worn under the cappa clausa, a garment resembling a long black cape.
 In early medieval times, all students at the universities were in at least minor orders, and were required to wear the cappa or other clerical dress, and restricted to clothes of black or other dark colour.
 The gowns most commonly worn, that of the clerical type gowns of bachelor's degrees (BA and BS) and master's degrees (MA and MS), are substantially the same throughout the English-speaking world.
 All are traditionally made of black cloth, (although occasionally the gown is dyed in one of the university's colours) and the material at the back of the gown is gathered into a yoke.
-The Bachelor's gown has bell-shaped sleeves, while the Master's gown has long sleeves closed at the end, with the arm passing through a slit above the elbow.
+The bachelor's gown has bell-shaped sleeves, while the master's gown has long sleeves closed at the end, with the arm passing through a slit above the elbow.